 The simple answer is that the higher grade obtained increases a child's chance of getting into their chosen school.
 Both versions of the Transfer Test are rigidly marked and remarked making a marking error unlikely.
 Parents can have their child's test remarked and they must be aware that this can take a child's score down as well as up.

-You can view previous GL Entrance Exam scores for schools and visit the school website from this page.
+You can view previous GL Entrance Exam scores for schools and visit the school website from

 In conclusion the better grade that your child achieves, taken alongside the school's entrance criteria, will improve their chances of getting into their chosen grammar school but it remains very difficult to answer the question "What is a good GL Transfer test Score?"